zndrp/JigsAudio/README.md

 ```
 sudo Alsamixer
 ```
-Turn volume up to full
+Turn volume up to full (using the arrow keys)

 Restart the RPi
 ```